CyriaqueCCN/ttrpg-utils/README.md

 # PF2 DPR Calculator

+# TODO

+## Put that on internet for good usage.

+## Add list of software :

+- Arkenforge
+- Talespire
+- Dungeon Alchemist
+- Let's role
+- YAG
+- Foundry VTT
+- Fantasy Grounds
+- Roll20
+- Dungeondraft
+- Wonderdraft
+- Azgaar's fantasy map generator
+- Mode MJ DoS II
+- Inkarnate
+- Dungeon Painter Studio
+- One more multiverse

-# Note : Transfered to Sycareus GitHub, pull and push there !
+## Note : Transfered to Sycareus GitHub, pull and push there !

 ## About
 This tool is an attempt to build a fully functional DPR calculator for all things PF2.